Hugh Campbell

 Previously I worked as a Writer, Director and Producer in the San Francisco Bay Area on projects for a Who’s-Who of Fortune 500 companies such as Oracle, Hewlett-Packard, Applied Materials, Chevron, SunPower, Genentech, Wells Fargo Bank, and Gap to name a few.
 From 1997 to 2000, I managed the film and video department at InVision Communications, the largest event and communications company in Northern California.

-I am also a dedicated partner to my wife of thirty-plus years and proud father of three now grown children.
+As mentioned above, I am also a dedicated partner to my wife of thirty-plus years and a proud father of our three now grown children.
 Both my personal and professional experiences have shaped the types of inspiring slice of life movies I am passionately committed to bringing to the screen.